-GEM has implemented a framework for building and sharing tools for collecting and analyzing data, and a collective ownership of the process, which has resulted in a common understanding of the risk and a will to act to value it.
+GEM has implemented a framework for developing and sharing information and tools for analyzing earthquake hazard and risk, and a collective ownership of the process, which has resulted in a common understanding of the risk and a will to act on it.

-Though material results from GEM are important and play an important role in risk reduction, they do not possess the power to further advance GEM's vision.
-That power lies in GEM's motivation and commitment
+Though GEM products are important and play an important role in risk reduction, they do not possess the power to further advance GEM's vision.
+That power lies in GEM's motivation and commitment to serve the public good in a collaborative, inclusive, credible and transparent way.